FeelingFun/sxtools/README.md

 9. (At some point, set a Master Palette location.)

 ## Caveats
-On Windows, SX Tools runs with a complex ShaderFX shader that handles vertex color compositing fully on the GPU.
-On Mac (and possibly Linux), a CPU-assisted shader is used.
-There have been no major issues with either.
+When working on a metallic/smoothness material representation, the viewport shader is only a coarse representation.
+A more accurate view of the object is shown in the Export Preview mode which uses a PBR material.
-**Make sure your viewport is in DX11 Mode on Windows!**
+**Viewport DX11 Mode on Windows is recommended.**
 (Windows -> Settings/Preferences -> Preferences -> Display -> Viewport 2.0 -> Rendering engine: -> DirectX 11
 Some tool actions fail if the object has history.
 The toolbox has a built-in warning for when history is detected.
 Some tools are not undo-safe.
 If proper development pipeline is observed, this should not be too hazardous.